 Video: Download assessment submissions explains how to download assessment submissions and what you can and cannot download in your course.

-To accelerate your grading process, you can download students' assessment submissions and view them offline.
+To accelerate your grading process, you can download individual students' assessment submissions and view them offline.
 You can download all or only selected submissions as a single ZIP file.
 Unzip or expand the file to view the contents.
 Each submission is saved as a separate file with each student's username.

 Your TAs, Facilitators, and Graders are also allowed to download assessment submissions.

-You can download the content and files that students create and attach in the editor for their submissions.
+- Content and files that students create and attach in the editor for their submissions.

 - List view: Item's Submissions page > menu in the header row